deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

         stbi_image_free((void*)textureData);
         // Add the new texture handle to the texture vector _textures.emplace_back(texture);
-        // Get the texture address and make it resident, both of these are needed to use bindless textures glMakeTextureHandleResidentARB(_textureHandles.emplace_back(glGetTextureHandleARB(texture)));
         // Register this texture index in our cache textureIds[texturePath] = _textures.size() - 1;
     }